 All the things are still there, and will be when the practice is over, yoga does not take away the problems of life, or the joy either, but in this moment, life exists in its purest form .... that form is YOU.....

-With this practice we can become more aware of what is beyond our senses, so it is no wonder that Pratyahara is the beginning step of meditation.
+With this practice we can become more aware of what is beyond our senses, so it is no wonder that Pratyahara is one of the eight limbs of yoga.

-We can become more resilient to stress, or aware that we have the power to shift our state by ourselves.
+When we have begun to experience this in yoga we can become more resilient and aware that we have the power to shift our state by ourselves.

 Arohanui , Linsey x